Gundolf68/tstdb/README.md

 8       cherries
 -6      apples
 ```
-A database file starts with a header "TSTDB" followed by a newline (ASCII 10).
-Each entry start with the length (in bytes) of the key, followed by a tab (ASCII 9) and the key.
+A database file starts with the header "TSTDB" in the first line.
+Each entry starts with the length (in bytes) of the key, followed by a tab (ASCII 9) and the key.
 If the length is negative, the following key is removed.

 ### Optimization
 Ternary Search Trees are sensitive to the order of the inserted words: if you insert the keys in sorted order you end up with a long skinny tree.
 You can check the state of the tree with the state method: